Gaurav-223344/Fare-Price-Prediction/README.md

 ## Overview
-This is a diabetes prediction Flask app.
-The trained model takes input as number of pregnancies the patient has had, their height and weight, insulin level, age, glucose, blood-pressure, skinthickness, diabetes pedigree function etc and predict patient have diabetes or not.
+This is Flask app for prediction of flight fare.
+The trained model takes input as Airline, Depature time of flight, Arrival time of flight, Total steps, Source and Destination and predict price of flight.

 ## Motivation
-This is just a practice micro project to build a machine learning model to accurately predict whether or not the patients have diabetes or not?
-For this I used dataset which is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
-All patients here are females at least 21 years old of Pima Indian heritage.
+This is flight fare prediction application to accurately predict price of flight

 ## Technical Aspect
 This project is divided into two part: